debezium/debezium-design-documents/DDD-44.md

 ### 3.5.5 Offset Store and Partition Key

 Kafka Connect stores offsets keyed by partition.
-The partition for this connector is `{ "server": "<database.server.name>" }`.
+The partition for this connector is `{ "server": "<topic.prefix>" }`.
 This means the offset is tied to the logical name, not the physical file path.
 If the database file is moved or renamed, the logical name stays the same and the connector resumes correctly as long as `database.file.path` is updated in the config.
 If the logical name is changed, the connector treats it as a new connector instance and will snapshot from scratch.